cvut/javascript/README.md

 ## Ternary Operators

 Ternary operators are fine for clear-cut conditionals, but unacceptable for confusing choices.
-As a rule, if you can't eye-parse it as fast as your brain can interpret the text that declares the ternary operator, chances are it's probably too complicated for its own good.
+As a rule, if you can’t eye-parse it as fast as your brain can interpret the text that declares the ternary operator, chances are it’s probably too complicated for its own good.

-jQuery is a prime example of a codebase that's [**filled with nasty ternary operators**][16].
+jQuery is a prime example of a codebase that’s [**filled with nasty ternary operators**][16].

 ##### Bad